 What to wear wine tasting in France is different than what you might wear in the States.
 In this video, we give you tips on what to wear that are practical, comfortable, and stylish.

 What to Wear Wine Tasting in France (Video Transcript)

 Hi, this is Pascale Bernasse with French Wine Explorers, and this is your Tuesday Tip in About a Minute.

 Almost every day I have a guest who calls and asks me what they should wear on a wine tour.
 Pierre and I have come up with workhorse outfits that allow us to know exactly what we’re going to pack, and not have to worry that we haven’t packed the right outfits.

-Third is an all-weather jacket.
-Even though you’ll be traveling during one season, you may experience three seasons in one day.
-So an all-weather jacket is gong to allow you to be protected against the wind, the rain, and the cold.
+- An all-weather jacket is going to allow you to be protected against the wind, the rain, and the cold.